Environmental Stewardship and Climate Change – Producer

 · Manure Management Strategies – OPEN (502)

-Cost shares will range from 30% up to 70% as determined by a merit based review process.
+Cost shares will be determined through a merit based review process.

 Review our Funding List for more information regarding funding caps for individual Activity Codes.